-The entity of a woman, carrying her newborn baby has been seen walking through the maternity ward, perhaps looking for her family to show them her baby, or trying to go home.
+The entity of a woman, carrying her newborn baby, has been seen walking through the maternity ward, perhaps looking for her family, or trying to go home.

-She was seen again, when she appeared to the living.
-She stood in the maternity ward, crying hard, holding her dead baby.
-She may not know that she is dead, or can’t accept her own death and her child’s demise in the childbirth process.
-Having a baby die would be a bitter pill to swallow.
+She has been seen standing in the maternity ward, crying hard, holding her dead baby.
+She may not know that she is in the afterlife, or perhaps she can’t accept her own death and her child’s demise in the childbirth process.

 Are still on the job and don’t want to leave their work, trying to save and help the sick.